 Table of Contents

 This isn’t just a Thanksgiving salad.
 This salad is one I make throughout the year, but with variations.
-Thanksgiving meals are classically heavy: bread, stuffing, potatoes, and casseroles.
+Thanksgiving meals are classically heavy: bread (like my mom’s butterhorns), stuffing, potatoes, and casseroles.
 Oh boy!
 A heavy meal needs an acidic dish to wake up the tastebuds and provide something… different.
 A hearty kale salad is just the way to break up a monotonous meal.

 Kale in this salad?
 Really?

 Kale has already had its heyday.
 For years, it seemed like all recipes had some version of kale worked in.
 And if you’re someone who eats with the seasons, the time period encompassing fall and early winter is the time to eat kale.